-The Adult & Continuing Education Center at York County School of Technology (YCST) academic year for financial aid purposes is defined in Clock Hours and Weeks of Attendance.
+The Adult & Continuing Education Center at YCST academic year for financial aid purposes is defined in Clock Hours and Weeks of Attendance.

-Students enrolled in Diploma Programs of at least 900 hours but less than 1100 hours in length are eligible to apply for aid for one academic year.
+Students enrolled in Diploma Programs of at least 900 hours but less than 1,100 hours in length are eligible to apply for aid for one academic year.
 Base academic years by program are defined below.